PPP Wellness #1 Blood Test Panel

 Preparation:

-Patient should be on a stable diet, ideally for two to three weeks prior to collection of blood, and should fast for 12 to 14 hours before collection of the specimen.
-Patient should stop biotin consumption at least 72 hours prior to the collection.
+Patient should maintain a stable diet for 2–3 weeks before blood collection and fast for 12–14 hours prior.
+Stop biotin 72 hours before collection.
 Collection should not occur during or after administration of heparin.

 Test Results: